-Tension: Control at a breaking point.
+Tension: Control at the breaking point

 Growing up in the soggy foothills of the Willamette Valley, I spent my childhood years exploring the natural world around me, and focusing on my role within it.
 My years at University of Oregon honed in my experiences and I began to use art to illuminate the tension between nature and humans.
 Using found materials I challenge the integrity of the materials within spatial boundaries.
 Whatever the material, I test it, searching for its limits with a structural balance, much like an explorer gingerly traversing a glacier in high summer.
 In using various materials and testing their limits, I toe boundaries; each project becomes an engineered experiment.
 Similarly, a stonefly's cocoon of sand and pebbles is fit for three years of tumultuous waters; the cocoon can fail and its components once again become part of the river, shedding light on connectedness and impermanence.